 Data security is an unavoidable issue in the present era where information is the highest value commodity.
 This vertical spun off in a fresh direction when enterprises and organizations began shifting all their data on the cloud storage.
 In all its infinite glory, adoption rates for cloud storage surged among the global populace.
 The third party service providers not only hosted the information and sealed it off from unauthorized users, it relaxed the organizations from the burden of extra hardware and software maintenance.
 At a substituted cost, they could now reset their focus on enhancing their core service and products.

-The cloud security market, the success for which is being defined by the extraordinary adoption rates among businesses around the world, registers extraordinary global growth figures.
+market, the success for which is being defined by the extraordinary adoption rates among businesses around the world, registers extraordinary global growth figures.
 The leading enterprises openly accept that they have felt little, or no hesitation when shifting from data centers to public cloud storage.
 The consistent improvements in the cloud security market offerings for the major reason behind this.
 The others, who have been lagging behind in the adoption league have no solid logic to back their inhibitions.

 The locker room analogy